mrjeoffrey/teamprofile-generator/README.md

 <br>

 Keep track of your teams using a Node.js command-line application that takes in information about employees on a software engineering team.
 This application collects inputs and then generates an HTML webpage that displays summaries for each person.
 In addition this application tests the roles to making code maintainable.
-Please scroll down to see how to runa unit test for every part of the code and ensure that it passes each test as you make changes to the code.
+Scroll down to see how to runa unit test for every part of the code and ensure that it passes each test as you make changes to the code.
 <br>

 ## Table of Contents